When looking at value in real estate, it’s important to consider these principles of real estate marketability to see how pricing is determined.

 Many housing markets thrive on conformity.
 If the properties of a given market are all similar in type, size, style, age, quality, etc, the maximum value is a result.

-If for example, a non-conforming home, such as 6-bedroom home is situated in a 3-bedroom community, the true value will not be realized.
+The opposite can also be true.
+For example, if a non-conforming home, such as 6-bedroom home is situated in a 3-bedroom community, the true value will not be realized.

 So in a sense, you can overbuild for an area and not see your return on investment.
 See obsolescence for more on that.